-3. Literature Review and Hypotheses
+III.
+Literature Review and Hypotheses

 The board of directors performs an oversight role within the firm by monitoring and advising top management on the firm's overall performance and risk profiles (Fama and Jensen 1983; Harris and Raviv 2008).
 In theory, firms and boards use cost/benefit analyses to structure their boards to meet their needs (Hermalin and Weisbach 1998).
-Empirical evidence generally supports this view with respect to board size and independence (Coles et al. 2008) and committee structures (Klein 1998; Ittner and Keusch 2015).
-Boards also strategically include directors with specialized professional skills, for example attorneys and politicians (Agrawal and Knoeber 2001), bankers (Guner et al. 2008), industry knowledge (Cohen et al. 2014; Wang et al. 2015; Faleye et.
-Al. 2018), and financial accounting knowledge (DeFond et al. 2005).
+Empirical evidence generally supports this view with respect to board size and independence (Coles et al. 2008) and committee structures (Klein 1998, Ittner and Keusch 2015).
+Boards also strategically include directors with specialized professional skills, for example attorneys and politicians (Agrawal and Knoeber 2001), bankers (Guner, Malmendier and Tate 2008), industry knowledge (Cohen et al. 2014, Wang, Xie and Zhu 2015, Faleye, Hoitash and Hoitash 2018), and financial accounting knowledge (DeFond, Hann and Hu 2005).